Ferrari: A Perennial Compounder Racing On The Fast Lane (NYSE:RACE)

 Risks

 I believe the greatest risk faced by Ferrari is the possibility of changing customer taste as demographics shifts.
-In response to rising environmentalism, Ferrari is devoting quite a lot of resources to developing hybrid/electric Ferraris.
+In response to rising environmentalism, the company is devoting quite a lot of resources to developing hybrid/electric Ferraris.

 Some analysts think moving to EV might help the company realize very significant cost savings (see here); but I believe Ferrari's main challenge is not to lose all the excitement, sensation, and pleasure as one would feel driving an ICE Ferrari, including the unique vrooming sound (see here).
 In spite of the uncertainties in the pivot to EV, no luxury sports carmakers are better positioned than Ferrari to get it right.
 The hybrid SF90 Stradale is said to have begun attracting younger consumers compared to other models, which is surely a good sign (see here).